 In 2001 The Lucy Guggenheimer-Ross Endowment was established by Rosel and Elliot Schewel.

 New Vistas School was accredited by the Virginia Association of Independent Schools in 2005; on the 2015 Ten-Year Visit the accreditation was renewed for another five years.
-The Virginia Department of Education renewed the NVS’ license to operate until 2018.
+NVS is also accredited by the Virginia Department of Education and has a renewed license to operate until 2021.

 At the end of the 2006 school year, after the school experienced twenty years of success and growth under her leadership, co-founder and Head of School Lucy Guggenheimer Ross retired.
 In July of 2016, Charlotte G. Morgan, retired as NVS Head of School after ten years of outstanding service to the school.